Wednesday 20 September 1939

 Germany Homefront: Jews are ordered to surrender all radios.

-American Homefront: There are newspaper reports detailing the alleged overseas fortunes totaling $33 million of Nazi leaders.
+American Homefront: There are newspaper reports detailing the alleged overseas fortunes totaling $33 million of German leaders.

 Joe Louis mounts a successful defense of his world heavyweight boxing title against Bob Pastor at Detroit's Briggs Stadium.